itssakshigupta/PRODUCT-LANDING-PAGE/README.md

 # PRODUCT-LANDING-PAGE
-Here is the product landing page in web development
+Here is the product landing page in web development using HTML , CSS , JAVASCRIPT.